150+ Laugh Now Cry Later Tattoo Ideas & Meanings in 2023

 Two Faces

-3. Gangster And Baby
+Gangster And Baby Laugh Now Cry Later Tattoo

 It is a combination of two images that are often seen together.
 The first is the “gangster” image, which is typically a man with a fedora hat and a cigar.
 The second is the “baby” image, which is usually a small child or infant.
 Together, these two images of this gang tattoo represent the duality of life.
 The “gangster” represents the tough times that we all face, while the “baby” represents the innocent and carefree moments that make life worth living.